davetron5000/naildrivin5.com-OLD/blog/_posts/2011-08-07-end-of-reference-curation-ftw.markdown

 layout: post
 ---

-Museums aren't the only things that curated any more - everything is, now!
+Museums aren't the only things curated anymore - now, everything is!

 If there were a "trending word" of the decade leading up to this one, it would be "curated".
 Although I'd heard the word before its launch, the [iOS App Store][app_store] certainly brought it to the forefront of everyone interested in technology.